TaokyleYT/WWCTF25-Ouroboros-Writeup/README.md

 ## Initial ideas

-The first approach I thought of was to try a way to read and extract the FLAG env variable and output it, skipping the code.\
+The first approach I thought of was to try a way to **read** and **extract** the **FLAG env** variable and output it, skipping the code.\
-However by finding all places in the chall script where message related to the code might get printed out, I found out that it can only happen either after solving all 69 tasks, or stuff it in stderr and trigger a compilation error when compiling the next code.\
+However by finding all places in the chall script where message related to the code might get printed out, I found out that it can only happen either **after solving** all 69 tasks, **or** stuff it in **stderr** and trigger a **compilation error** when compiling the next code.\
-For the first exitpoint, since we've already got that far we might as well make it solve the entire challenge and get the flag from a legit print.\
+For the first exitpoint, since we've already got that far we might as well make it solve the entire challenge and get the flag from a legit print :smirk:.\
 For the second exitpoint, From the nsjail run script we find this argument: `"--rlimit_nofile", "1",`\
-Which means that we do not have access to stderr channel, so this is not an option.
+Which means that we do **not** have access to **stderr** channel, so this is not an option.

 To be honest, writing a c program which solves the challenge is easier than whatever other approaches in extracting the flag, so I headed straight to craft the skeleton of the payload.